-If we’ve decided that moving forward is the best option and we’re clear about where we’re going as a company, we need to come up with a strategy for our marketing that will achieve the goals.
+If we’ve decided that moving forward is the best option and we’re clear about where we’re going as a company, we need to develop a marketing strategy that will achieve the goals.
 In the case of market expansion, this usually involves more customers and higher sales.

 Marketing strategy can be complex, but often tried-and-true strategies will get a company the best results.
-Differentiating products and services from other competitors and capturing the attention of our ideal clients is the best method.
-Many companies don’t drive sales to great products because they fail to understand what will capture the attention of the client.
+Differentiating products and services from competitors and capturing the attention of our ideal clients is the best method.
+Many companies don’t drive sales to great products because they fail to understand what will capture the client’s attention.
 Having done this research previously will enable you to be clear about your strategy.

 Finally, one of the mistakes business owners make is failing to have a call to action.
-If we’ve captured our ideal client’s attention and enabled them to trust us, we need to ask them to follow through on that trust and solve their issue.
+If we’ve captured our ideal client’s attention and enabled them to trust us, we must ask them to follow through on that trust and solve their issue.
 That means inviting them to come and take the next step.
-It might be visiting us, sending us an email or simply buying the product.
+It might be visiting us, emailing us or simply buying the product.

 Your ideal customer isn’t just anyone who’s breathing.
-If it was, business would be simple.
+If it were, business would be simple.